-1. Trends in Hospitality and Tourism: Past, Present, Future

-- 1.1 Hospitality and Tourism Industry Milestones: Research significant milestones and trends from ancient history to the present that have influenced the development of the hospitality and tourism industry. - 1.2 Hospitality and Tourism Industry Trends: Analyze local, national, and global hospitality and tourism innovations and trends (e.g., artificial intelligence (AI), digitalization, extensive data use, voice recognition software for automated tasks, sleep pods in public spaces, overseas air travel showers, etc.).
+- 1. Trends in Hospitality and Tourism: Past, Present, Future - 1.1 Hospitality and Tourism Industry Milestones: Research significant milestones and trends from ancient history to the present that have influenced the development of the hospitality and tourism industry. - 1.2 Hospitality and Tourism Industry Trends: Analyze local, national, and global hospitality and tourism innovations and trends (e.g., artificial intelligence (AI), digitalization, extensive data use, voice recognition software for automated tasks, sleep pods in public spaces, overseas air travel showers, etc.).
 Predict how the hospitality and tourism industry will change in the next twenty years. - 1.3 Hospitality and Tourism Industry Evolution: Detail the evolution of hospitality and tourism in the United States and explain the impact that various technological innovations (e.g., the steam engine, assembly line, telephone, automobile, computer, internet, digital key, instant text messaging) have had on hospitality and/or tourism and consumer behavior over time.
-Identify how emerging technologies continue to transform hospitality and tourism and present new challenges and opportunities to business owners. - 1.4 Ethical Artificial Intelligence (AI): Explore the ethical implications of AI usage through interactive discussions and case studies, learning to identify bias, ensure fairness, and protect privacy in AI systems.
-Develop critical thinking skills to evaluate the societal impact of AI technologies, while fostering a sense of responsibility and ethical decision-making in the use of AI tools. - 1.5 Hospitality and Tourism Challenges or Trends: Evaluate a challenge or trend that influences the hospitality and tourism industry today.
-Research topics may include: - a. delivering consistent service, - b. diversity of the workforce, - c. demographic trends of customers, - d. impact of seasons/weather, - e. globalization,
+Identify how emerging technologies continue to transform hospitality and tourism and present new challenges and opportunities to business owners. - through interactive discussions and case studies, learning to identify bias, ensure fairness, and protect privacy in Al systems.
+Develop critical thinking skills to evaluate the societal impact of Al technologies, while fostering a sense of responsibility and ethical decision-making in the use of Al tools. - 1.41.5 Hospitality and Tourism Challenges or Trends: Evaluate a challenge or trend that influences the hospitality and tourism industry today.
+Research topics may include: - a. delivering consistent service, - b. diversity of the workforce, - c. demographic trends of customers, - d. impact of seasons/weather,

+- e. globalization,

 - f. political conditions, and

 - g. economic conditions.

 - 1.6 Career and Technical Student Organization Introduction: Introduce the program's aligned Career and Technical Student Organization (CTSO), FBLA, FCCLA, DECA, or SkillsUSA, through an interactive activity, such as a classroom competition.